 Can Pregnant Women Do Yoga Inversions?

 Practising yoga inversions requires discipline and experience.
 During pregnancy, a woman’s body becomes sensitive with the flow of so many hormones and relaxation of muscles and ligaments to accommodate the growing needs of the baby.
-Women who’d perform yoga inversions without the prior knowledge tend to become off balance while performing the yoga inversion poses.
+Women who’d perform yoga inversions without prior knowledge tend to become off balance while performing the yoga inversion poses.
 It is because pregnancy changes the gravitational equilibrium, which increases your chances of losing balance.
-Prior practice in yoga inversions help pregnant women in transiting from the various yoga poses with ease minimising the risk of injuries.
+Prior practice in yoga inversions helps pregnant women in transiting from the various yoga poses with ease, thus minimising the risk of injuries.
 It is entirely up to you to decide whether to do yoga inversions when you are pregnant.
 Yoga inversion is a unique form of exercise which depends totally on you and your understanding of the body.
 You will be astonished to find that most of the women who have prior experience in doing yoga inversions have continued to do so even during their pregnancy without causing any harm to themselves or their pregnancy.

 1. Is Yoga Inversion Recommended in the First Trimester?

 Certain poses of yoga inversions can be performed in the first trimester of pregnancy as they do not pose any harm to the baby in your womb.
 The simple yoga inversion in which you’ve to raise your legs up on the wall (Viparita Karani) without any props to keep your hips elevated is a safe pose to perform during the first trimester.
 As mentioned earlier, you will know if a yoga pose is right for you or not.
 A lot of this will depend on intuition and feel-good factor.
 Since the chances of miscarriage are considerably higher during the first trimester, it is advisable to not start yoga inversions if you have never done them before.